 I love oatmeal cookies.
 But, instead of making just regular oatmeal cookies, I decided to spice mine up.
-These Ginger-Chocolate Chip Oatmeal Cookies are filled warm spices and the spicy heat of crystalized ginger.
+These blue ribbon Ginger-Chocolate Chip Oatmeal Cookies are filled warm spices and the spicy heat of crystalized ginger.
 Then, for a little sweetness, I added milk chocolate chips.

 These yummy cookies are soft and chewy with just the perfect combination of sweet and spicy.